apache/mxnet/docs/user-guide/overview.rst

 Note there is no much magic in ``mx.inplace``: it only does a shallow translation.
-In the SGD update rule example above, the computation like scaling the gradient by ``grad_scale`` and adding the weight decay all create temporary ``NDArray`` objects.
+In the SGD update rule example above, the computation like scaling the gradient by ``grad_scale`` and adding the weight decay all create temporary :class:`NDArray` objects.
 To mitigate this issue, libmxnet has a customized memory allocator designed specifically to handle this kind of situations.
-The following snippet does a simple benchmark on allocating temp ``NDArray`` vs. pre-allocating:
+The following snippet does a simple benchmark on allocating temp :class:`NDArray` vs. pre-allocating:

 .. code-block:: julia